 One of the best ways to get new customers for your startup is via offline marketing.
 While all online marketing ways are great, startups need multi-channel marketing to prosper.

 When Facebook was first launched, it started an activation drive.
 It went from school to school to get more people to sign up on the website.

-Here are a few offline marketing tactics you can use to get customers for your startup.
+Here are a few offline marketing tactics you can use to acquire customers for your startup.

 1. Local Event Marketing

 Local event marketing is one of the best ways to acquire more customers.
-If your startup is targeting local community, it is better to host an event in the area.
-You can also entice users to use your product / service through prizes and free credits.
+If your startup is targeting a local community, it is better to host an event in the area.
+You can also entice users to use your product/service through prizes and free credits.
 Giving promo codes is also a good idea.
-It helps you track the acquisition count and user’s journey.
+It helps you track the user acquisition count and user’s journey.

 2. QR Codes